A couple years back I was speaking to a class of entrepreneurs about digital marketing and the instructor posed a provocative question:

 I wasn’t half way through the video when a light began to flicker over my head, likely from the 2 additional shots of espresso folded into my morning Joe by the smiling baristas at my local Starbucks.
 No matter the source, I quickly realized that I’d found my insurance post for the day!

 As any parent knows, the 9 month journey to having your first child is filled with anxiety.
 Life is no longer about you.
 It’s suddenly about “Us.”
 You have more questions than answers and, thanks to fiends and family, you get tons of advice.
 One thing I never heard, though, was about the importance of life insurance.
 Kind of a no-brainer, but what twenty-something broods over their own demise, especially with a kid on the way.
 That’s why having enough life insurance is so important, but most employer sponsored policies are pretty bare bones and need to be supplemented with private insurance.
 (As an added benefit, life insurance can be used as a strategic financial tool down the road, as well, but I won’t bore you with the details.)
 For an insurance firm like my client, that was an obvious important take-away from the video.

 Nothing Creative About It

-So, with a warm, fuzzy smile on my face, I wrote a short introduction and embedded the video in a post to Snyder’s blog:
+So, with a warm, fuzzy smile on my face, I wrote a short introduction and embedded the video in a post to my client’s blog:

 “Absolutely love this video!
 Not only is it cool and really sweet, which probably explains why its gotten over 8M views, it’s also a splendid reminder of why life insurance is so important for young families.
 Life moves pretty fast and “something new” happens before you know it! ”